dbyio/dlnaMyPi/README.md

 sudo ./do.sh update
 ```

-You'll then need to (re)start the image manually.
+You'll then need to (re)start the service manually.